Where to Stay in Chicago: FieldHouse Jones

 312 W Chestnut St, Chicago, IL 60610

 FieldHouse Jones is located in the North Norwood District which was once a part of the fieldhouse district in Chicago.
-Long ago this area was a part of Chicago that was built up in promotion of recreational activities, offering assembly halls, club rooms, gymnasiums, cafeterias, libraries, locker rooms,swimming pools, and parks.
+Long ago this area was a part of Chicago that was built up in promotion of recreational activities.
+The area had everything from offering assembly halls, club rooms, gymnasiums, cafeterias, libraries, locker rooms,swimming pools, and parks.
 A century later FieldHouse Jones updated the building creating a place for visitors to stay and for the community to meet, relax and play in.

 Decor and Rooms: